appacademy-starters/responsive-design-file-browser-starter/README.md

 ## The starter project

-Download the starer project from https://github.com/appacademy-starters/responsive-design-file-browser-starter.
+Download the starter project from https://github.com/appacademy-starters/responsive-design-file-browser-starter.
 It comes with a server that you will interact with from your code via `fetch` statements.